Outdoor Retailer Moves 2021 Snow Show Online

 The rest of the offerings will be familiar to anyone who attended the summer show.
 Attendees will have access to video conferencing with exhibitors, data-driven lead generation tools, personalized dashboards, and networking opportunities.
 Some of the big events that consistently draw crowds at in-person OR shows, like the Outdoor Retailer Innovation Awards, will run the same way they did this summer during the first OR Online.

-“While there’s incredible value in gathering in-person, it’s our responsibility to provide a safe environment and serve the best interests of the snow and outdoor communities,” says Nicholson.
+“While there’s incredible value in gathering in-person, it’s our responsibility to provide a safe environment and serve the best interests of the snow and outdoor communities,” said Nicholson.
 “We are now focused on expanding upon the digital options we launched this past summer.”

 Her statements were echoed by other industry leaders involved in the planning of the show, including OIA executive director Lise Aangeenbrug.

-“While the impacts from Covid-19 continue to disrupt our individual lives, communities, and businesses, we know that coming together—even virtually—is more important than ever,” says Aangeenbrug.
+“While the impacts from Covid-19 continue to disrupt our individual lives, communities, and businesses, we know that coming together—even virtually—is more important than ever,” said Aangeenbrug.
 “We look forward to partnering with Outdoor Retailer to bring together our industry and collectively mobilize around new challenges and opportunities.”

 The news comes at a critical moment for the industry’s investment in virtual events.

-As Covid-19 cases rise around the country and flu season—which promises to bring more complications to the crisis—sets in, many business owners and event organizers are preparing for months of continued disruption to “normal.”
+As COVID-19 cases rise around the country and flu season—which promises to bring more complications to the crisis—sets in, many business owners and event organizers are preparing for months of continued disruption to “normal.”